guerilla-di/tracksperanto/README.txt

 == Internal coordinate system

-Frame numbers start from zero (frame 0 is first frame of the track).
+Frame numbers start from zero (frame 0 is first frame of the clip).

 Tracksperanto uses Shake coordinates as base.
 Image is Y-positive, X-positive, absolute pixel values up and right (zero is in the lower left corner).
 Some apps use a different coordinate system so translation will take place on import or on export, respectively.